1109akshatverma/Dashboard-in-a-day/MSSPL/create-and-publish.md

     ![](../Images/pb58.png)

-    >**Note**: Notice that you can view and navigate through the bookmarks using the arrow at the bottom of the screen.
-This behavior is like in Power BI Desktop.
+    >**Note:** Notice that you can view and navigate through the bookmarks using the arrow at the bottom of the screen.
+This behavior is like that in Power BI Desktop.

     ![](../Images/pr30.png)